VisualMeaning/tile-split/README.md

 ### Usage

-We give the binary a PNG file as input, and we tell it what zoomlevel that PNG file is via the --zoomlevel arg.
-Currently it will just slice the whole thing into tiles of --tilesize dimensions.
-If we want to do a different zoomlevel, we need to give it a different-sized PNG.
-Using the --zoomrange command to specify which zoomlevels we want tiles for.
-For example:
+The binary takes a single PNG file as an input.
+We tell the binary what zoomlevel the PNG file is via the `--zoomlevel` arg, which is compulsory.
+To slice a single zoom level PNG, the command is

+    tile-split level-5.png --zoomlevel 5

+We can also optionally take a PNG for a high zoom level, downsize it to create PNGs of lower zoom levels, and then also slice those into tiles.
+The `--zoomrange` argument is used to specify which zoomlevels we want to generate tiles for.

-`tile-split level-5.png --zoomlevel 5 --zoomrange 2 3 4 5`
+    tile-split level-5.png --zoomlevel 5 --zoomrange 2 3 4 5

 This would generate tiles for zoomlevels 2, 3, 4 and 5 from the single level 5 PNG we give it.

+Note that we cannot upscale an input PNG to higher zoomlevels, only downscale -- so all zoomlevels passed via `--zoomrange` must be equal to or less than the input PNG zoomlevel passed via `--zoomlevel`.

 Run `tile-split --help` for more command description.